-Despite the identified limitations in the methodology used by previous researchers, several key points can be highlighted from the results of research on employers' perceptions of people with disabilities in the workplace.
+Despite the identified limitations in the methodology used by previous researchers, several key points can be highlighted from the results of research on employers' perceptions of persons with disabilities in the workplace.
 These findings include the following:

-- The type and severity of disability may impact the extent to which persons with disabilities are included in the workforce.
-For instance, employers expressed more concern with hiring individuals with mental or emotional disabilities as compared to individuals with physical disabilities.
-This finding may have direct implications on the willingness of applicants or workers with "hidden" disabilities to disclose them or request accommodations.
-All of the findings resulting from research investigating employers' attitudes across different types of disabilities were based on responses from employer representatives who have had little direct experience supervising or managing workers with disabilities (eg., Diksa & Rogers, 1996; Fuqua et al., 1984; Johnson et al., 1987; Thakker, 1997). - To some extent, employers appear willing to sacrifice work performance or work quality in exchange for a reliable, dependable employee.
-However, it is unclear the extent to which other factors, such as economic and labor market conditions or coworker perceptions, might influence an employer's willingness to support or sustain a worker with a disability who may be perceived as less productive. - Employers report several concerns surrounding the work potential of employees with disabilities that may be derived from existing myths and misconceptions and not from their direct experiences with workers with disabilities.
-These myths and misconceptions may frequently result in an applicant or employee with a disability not being recognized as a "qualified employee with a disability" under the provisions of the ADA.
+The type and severity of disability may affect the extent to which persons with disabilities are included in the workforce.
+For instance, employers expressed greater concern with hiring individuals with mental or emotional disabilities than individuals with physical disabilities.
+This finding may have direct implications in terms of the willingness of applicants or workers with "hidden" disabilities to disclose them or request accommodations in the workplace.
+Interestingly, all of the findings resulting from research investigating employers' attitudes across different types of disabilities were based on responses from employer representatives who may have had little direct experience supervising or managing workers with disabilities (e.g., Diksa & Rogers, 1996; Fuqua et al., 1984; Johnson et al., 1988; Thakker, 1997).

-- Increasingly, there appears to be a renewed emphasis on employers' recognizing the significance of employing workers with disabilities in an effort to enhance their image in the community (e.g., Olson et al., 2000; Nietupski et al., 1996), strengthen their commitment to corporate social responsibility, (e.g., Pitt-Catsouphes & Butterworth, 1995), or increase the diversity of their workforce so that it reflects that of the general population. - Relative to other employers, those who have previous experience with workers with disabilities report more favorable perceptions of persons with disabilities in the workforce and a willingness to hire individuals with disabilities. - An overwhelming majority of studies of employers' attitudes toward workers with disabilities have been completed with managers who have the capacity to hire or supervise.
+- To some extent, employers appear willing to sacrifice work performance or work quality in exchange for a dependable employee.
+However, it is unclear the extent to which other factors, such as economic and labor market conditions or coworker perceptions, might influence an employer's willingness to support or sustain a worker with a disability who may be perceived as less productive. - Employers report several concerns surrounding the work potential of employees with disabilities that may derive from existing myths and misconceptions and not from their direct experiences with workers with disabilities.
+These myths and misconceptions may frequently result in an applicant or employee with a disability's not being recognized as a "qualified employee with a disability" under the provisions of the ADA. - Increasingly, there appears to be a renewed emphasis on employers' recognizing the significance of employing workers with disabilities in an effort to enhance their image in the community (e.g., Nietupski et al., 1996; Olson et al., 2000), strengthen their commitment to corporate social responsibility (e.g., Pitt-Catsouphes & Butterworth, 1995), or increase the diversity of their workforce to reflect that of the general population. - Relative to other employers, employers who have previous experience with workers with disabilities report more favorable perceptions of persons with disabilities in the workforce and a willingness to hire persons with disabilities. - An overwhelming majority of studies of employers' attitudes toward workers with disabilities have been conducted with managers who have the capacity to hire or supervise.
 Very few studies were conducted with frontline supervisors or employer representatives who had actual experience supervising or evaluating the work performance of employees with disabilities.
-Senior management and human resource professionals play a pivotal role in developing and implementing business policies and practices directed toward integrating people with disabilities into the workforce.
-Yet, first-line supervisors may be called upon to assess worker performance and address potential support needs of workers with disabilities.
-Additionally, supervisors' desire and ability to integrate and support people with disabilities is influenced by the extent to which (1) organizational responses and practices match formal policies; (2) visible activities or business strategies reflect a commitment to include individuals with disabilities in the workforce; and (3) senior management embraces values and strategies that include a commitment to including and retaining individuals with disabilities in the workforce (Balser, 1999; Thakker, 1997).
+Senior management and human resource professionals play a pivotal role in developing and implementing business policies and practices directed toward integrating persons with disabilities into the workforce.
+Yet, first-line supervisors may be called upon to assess worker performance and to address potential support needs of workers with disabilities.
+Additionally, supervisors' desire and ability to integrate and support persons with disabilities in the workforce is influenced by the extent to which (1) organizational responses and practices match formal policies; (2) visible activities or business strategies reflect a commitment to include persons with disabilities in the workforce; and (3) senior management embraces values and strategies that include a commitment to including and retaining persons with disabilities in the workforce (Blaser, 1999; Thakker, 1997).
 Future research efforts need to be directed at both corporate or senior management and direct-line supervisors.